sarahghp/talking-to-machines/examples/whenever.js/README.md

 # whenever.js

 An adaptation and implementation of [Whenever](http://www.dangermouse.net/esoteric/whenever.html) into Javascript.

+The biggest divergence from the original implementation is that whenever.js uses function declarations instead of statements and refers to them by their name string as opposed to by statement number.

 ## Using Whenever